 Local Authority Designated Officer (LADO)

-All allegations about people who work with children, in statutory or voluntary organisations, must be referred to the Local Authority Designated Officer (LADO).
+All allegations about people who work with children, in statutory or voluntary organizations, must be referred to the Local Authority Designated Officer (LADO).

-A referral to the LADO must be made within 24 hours if there is information about a person indicating they have:
+A referral to the LADO must be made within 24 hours (or on a Monday if the information comes to light at the end of the day on a Friday) if there is information about a person indicating they have:

-If there is an allegation with regard to someone who works with children about children they care for in another capacity then this potentially has implications for their professional role and must also be referred to the LADO.
+If there is an allegation with regard to someone who works with children about children they care for in another capacity (eg their own children) then this potentially has implications for their professional role and must also be referred to the LADO.

 Anyone with concerns about a person’s suitability to work with children should contact the LADO for advice and guidance.

 If you are Education staff using ANYCOMMS, please select the drop down menu and select ‘Child Protection’.